skypjack/entt/docs/entity.md

 entity.
 For similar reasons, `orphans` can be even slower.
 Both functions should not be used frequently to avoid the risk of a performance hit.

-# Iterations: what is allowed and what is not
+## What is allowed and what is not

 Most of the _ECS_ available out there have some annoying limitations (at least from my point of view): entities and components cannot be created nor destroyed